-To support this mechanism, our extended version of ICARUS augments the short-term skill memory with a goal stack.
+To support this mechanism, the current version of ICARUS augments the short-term skill memory with a goal stack.
 Each element in this stack specifies a goal (a desired concept instance), whether the agent intends to achieve it by backward chaining off a concept definition or a skill clause, and, in the latter case, the skill instance that, if executed, should achieve it.
 Each goal element also specifies subgoals that have already been achieved, along with skill and/or concept instances that it has tried in reaching this goal but that have failed.
 The first are needed to keep the system from considering skills that would undo its previous accomplishments, whereas the second ensures it does not repeat earlier mistakes.
 We also assume that both the start conditions of primitive skills and top-level goals must be cast as single relational literals, which causes no loss in generality, since either may be defined concepts.

-We have also extended the ICARUS interpreter to take advantage of these new memory structures.
-On each cycle, the system takes one of five distinct, ordered steps:
+The ICARUS interpreter takes advantage of these new memory structures.
+On each cycle, the system takes the first true alternative of the following five statements:

-- 1. If the current goal G of the goal stack GS is satisfied, then pop G from GS and store information about the success with G's parent. - 2.
-If the goal stack GS does not exceed the depth limit and there are applicable skill paths that start from a skill instance with the current goal G as its head, then select one such path and execute it. - 3.
-If there is a nonempty set of primitive skill instances in which the current goal G is an effect that have not already failed, then select a skill instance from this set and push its start condition (which we assume subsumes any required conditions) onto the goal stack GS. - 4.
-If the current goal G is an instance of a complex concept with unsatisfied subconcepts H and with satisfied subconcepts F, then if there is a subconcept I in H that has not yet failed, push I onto the goal stack GS. - 5.
-Otherwise pop the current goal G from the goal stack GS and store information about the failure with G's parent.
+- If the current goal G of the goal stack GS is satisfied, then pop G from GS and store information about the success with G's parent. - If the goal stack GS does not exceed the depth limit and there are applicable skill paths that start from a skill instance with the current goal G as its head, then select one such path and execute it.

+- If there is a nonempty set of primitive skill instances in which the current goal G is an effect that have not already failed, then select a skill instance from this set and push its start condition (which we assume subsumes any required conditions) onto the goal stack GS. - If the current goal G is an instance of a complex concept with unsatisfied subconcepts H and with satisfied subconcepts F, then if there is a subconcept I in H that has not yet failed, push I onto the goal stack GS. - Otherwise pop the current goal G from the goal stack GS and store information about the failure with G's parent.